Direct air capture: Climeworks

 Climeworks's first industrial-scale DAC plant, which started operation in May 2017 in Hinwil, in the canton of Zurich, Switzerland, can capture 900 tonnes of per year.
 To lower its energy requirements, the plant uses heat from a local waste incineration plant.
 The is used to increase vegetable yields in a nearby greenhouse.

 The company stated that it costs around $600 to capture one tonne of from the air.

 Climeworks partnered with Reykjavik Energy in Carbfix, a project launched in 2007.
 In 2017, the CarbFix2 project was started and received funding from European Union's Horizon 2020 research program.
 The CarbFix2 pilot plant project runs alongside a geothermal power plant in Hellisheidi, Iceland.
 In this approach, is injected 700 meters under the ground and mineralizes into basaltic bedrock forming carbonate minerals.
 The DAC plant uses low-grade waste heat from the plant, effectively eliminating more than they both produce.

 On May 8, 2024, Climeworks activated the world's largest DAC plant named Mammoth in Iceland.
 It will be able to pull 36,000 tons of carbon from the atmosphere a year at full capacity, according to Climeworks, equivalent to taking around 7,800 gas-powered cars off the road for a year.
 This plant is reported to capture at a cost of $1,000 (£774) per t.
 This high cost is primarily due to the size of the plant as product cost generally decreases with economy of scale.
 It is reported that for a 1 Mtpa plant, DAC cost would generally be within $94–232 per tonne of atmospheric removed.
+Project Cypress aims for over 1 Mtpa in the US.

 Global thermostat

 Global Thermostat is private company founded in 2010, located in Manhattan, New York, with a plant in Huntsville, Alabama.
 Global Thermostat uses amine-based sorbents bound to carbon sponges to remove from the atmosphere.
 The company has projects ranging from 40 to 50,000 tonnes per year.

-The company claims to remove for $120 per tonne at its facility in Huntsville.

 Global Thermostat has closed deals with Coca-Cola (which aims to use DAC to source for its carbonated beverages) and ExxonMobil which intends to start a DACtofuel business using Global Thermostat's technology.